phongluugia12/real-estate-data-analysis/DATA_QUALITY_LOG.md

   - Retained `NULL` values for numerical columns and specific categorical attributes (`house_direction`, `balcony_direction`).
 - **Rationale:**
   - **Why not delete rows:** Missing legal info does not invalidate the listing's core value (Price and Area).
 Hard deleting these would remove a massive sample size needed for calculating general market prices.
-  - **Why group as 'Unknown':** In real estate, withholding legal or furniture info is a notable signal.
-Categorizing them as 'Unknown' helps answer business questions like: *"How much cheaper are houses with ambiguous legal status compared to those with certificates?"*.
+  - **Why group as 'Unknown': Unknown indicates that the source listing did not provide explicit information about the property's legal status or furniture condition.
+It was retained as a separate category to distinguish missing information from actual states such as Basic, Full, or Have certificate.
+This allows the analysis to quantify data completeness while preventing missing values from being misinterpreted as a real property characteristic."*.
   - **Why not apply to numerical columns:** Never replace `NULL` with `0` for metrics like frontage or floors, as it would severely skew average calculations in visualization tools.
 Leaving them as `NULL` allows the system to automatically exclude them during aggregations.

 ### Issue 3: Outliers - Micro-Houses